MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 # [PowerShell](#tab/powershell)

-This example is **correct** in both bash and PowerShell.
+This example is **partially correct** in both bash and PowerShell.

 ```azurecli-interactive
 az '{"key":"value"}' --debug
 ```

 See what the Azure CLI is interpreting in the `Command arguments` line of the output.
-In PowerShell, the double quotes around the `key:value` pair is removed by design.
+In PowerShell, the double quotes missing around the `key:value` pair is a known issue.

 ```output
 Command arguments: ['{key:value}', '--debug']
 ```

-> [!TODO] Why are the double quotes missing?
-How do I keep the quotes?
-> Compare to
->
->$strExpression='{"key":"value"}'
->echo $strExpression
->output - {"key":"value"}

 These examples are all **incorrect**.